What is fascia?

 Fascia is a thin layer of connective tissue that surrounds and supports every muscle, bone, nerve, and organ in the body.
 It is composed of collagen fibers and elastin, and it can be found in various shapes and sizes throughout the body.
 Fascia is vital for proper movement and function, and it plays an important role in the body’s ability to heal from injury.

-Myofascial techniques are a type of manual therapy that focuses on the fascial system.
+Myofascial techniques (MRT) are a type of manual therapy that focuses on the fascial system.
 They involve applying sustained pressure or movement to areas of the body that have restricted fascia in order to release tension and improve movement.
 Myofascial techniques can be used to address a wide range of musculoskeletal conditions, including chronic pain, sports injuries, and postural imbalances.

 One common myofascial technique is called myofascial release.
 This technique involves applying sustained pressure to an area of restricted fascia until it releases and the tissue becomes more pliable.
-This can help improve range of motion, reduce pain, and promote healing.
+This can help improve the range of motion, reduce pain, and promote healing.

 What can I expect with a Myofascial Release Massage?